Specialist in Canine Medicine

 After seven years in general small animal practice in Adelaide and the United Kingdom, David returned to Murdoch University for specialist training in Small Animal Medicine, including stints at Massey University in New Zealand and the Royal Veterinary College in London.

 In late 2002 David completed his specialist training and returned to Adelaide to establish a referral service.
-David obtained Fellowship of the Australian and New Zealand College of Veterinary Scientists in Canine Medicine in 2004 to become South Australia’s only registered specialist in Canine Medicine.
+David obtained Fellowship of the Australian and New Zealand College of Veterinary Scientists in Canine Medicine in 2004 becoming a registered specialist in Canine Medicine.

-David’s focus is on integrating the best-available scientific evidence, the diverse skills and talents of the entire veterinary care team and a heathy dose of compassion into his daily clinical practice.
+David’s focus is on integrating the best-available scientific evidence, the diverse skills and talents of the entire veterinary care team and a healthy dose of compassion into his daily clinical practice.